josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/using_viewport_as_texture.md

 One final thing to make this look more like a planet.
 The ocean and the land reflect light differently.
 So we want the ocean to shine a little more than the land.
-We can do this by passing a fourth value into the alpha channel of our output COLOR and using it as a Roughness map.
+We can do this by passing a fourth value into the `alpha` channel of our output `COLOR` and using it as a Roughness map.

 ```
 COLOR.a = 0.3 + 0.7 * smoothstep(-0.1, 0.0, n);
 ```

-This line returns 0.3 for water and 1.0 for land.
+This line returns `0.3` for water and `1.0` for land.
 This means that the land is going to be quite rough, while the water will be quite smooth.

-And then, in the material, under the "Metallic" section, make sure Metallic is set to 0 and Specular is set to 1.
+And then, in the material, under the "Metallic" section, make sure `Metallic` is set to `0` and `Specular` is set to `1`.
 The reason for this is the water reflects light really well, but isn't metallic.
 These values are not physically accurate, but they are good enough for this demo.

 Next, under the "Roughness" section set the roughness texture to a [Viewport Texture](https://docs.godotengine.org/en/stable/classes/class_viewporttexture.html#class-viewporttexture) pointing to our planet texture [SubViewport](https://docs.godotengine.org/en/stable/classes/class_subviewport.html#class-subviewport).
-Finally, set the Texture Channel to Alpha.
-This instructs the renderer to use the alpha channel of our output COLOR as the Roughness value.
+Finally, set the `Texture Channel` to `Alpha`.
+This instructs the renderer to use the `alpha` channel of our output `COLOR` as the `Roughness` value.

 @Image(source: "planet_ocean.png")

 You'll notice that very little changes except that the planet is no longer reflecting the sky.
 This is happening because, by default, when something is rendered with an alpha value, it gets drawn as a transparent object over the background.
-And since the default background of the [SubViewport](https://docs.godotengine.org/en/stable/classes/class_subviewport.html#class-subviewport) is opaque, the alpha channel of the
+And since the default background of the [SubViewport](https://docs.godotengine.org/en/stable/classes/class_subviewport.html#class-subviewport) is opaque, the `alpha` channel of the
-[Viewport Texture](https://docs.godotengine.org/en/stable/classes/class_viewporttexture.html#class-viewporttexture) is 1, resulting in the planet texture being drawn with slightly fainter colors and a Roughness value of 1 everywhere.
+[Viewport Texture](https://docs.godotengine.org/en/stable/classes/class_viewporttexture.html#class-viewporttexture) is `1`, resulting in the planet texture being drawn with slightly fainter colors and a `Roughness` value of `1` everywhere.
 To correct this, we go into the [SubViewport](https://docs.godotengine.org/en/stable/classes/class_subviewport.html#class-subviewport) and enable the "Transparent Bg" property.
-Since we are now rendering one transparent object on top of another, we want to enable blend_premul_alpha:
+Since we are now rendering one transparent object on top of another, we want to enable `blend_premul_alpha`:

 ```
 render_mode blend_premul_alpha;
 ```

-This pre-multiplies the colors by the alpha value and then blends them correctly together.
-Typically, when blending one transparent color on top of another, even if the background has an alpha of 0 (as it does in this case), you end up with weird color bleed issues.
-Setting blend_premul_alpha fixes that.
+This pre-multiplies the colors by the `alpha` value and then blends them correctly together.
+Typically, when blending one transparent color on top of another, even if the background has an `alpha` of `0` (as it does in this case), you end up with weird color bleed issues.
+Setting `blend_premul_alpha` fixes that.

 Now the planet should look like it is reflecting light on the ocean but not the land. move around the [OmniLight3D](https://docs.godotengine.org/en/stable/classes/class_omnilight3d.html#class-omnilight3d) in the scene so you can see the effect of the reflections on the ocean.